Portstewart Strand Holiday Home

-This newly renovated house has 3 bedrooms, a living room and separate dining room, a fully equipped kitchen, main bathroom (equipped with free-standing bath and separate power shower), downstairs toilet.
-There is a separate utility room to the rear of the house which contains a washer/dryer, and separate sink for clothes washing.
+This recently renovated house has 3 bedrooms, a living room and separate dining room, a fully equipped kitchen, main bathroom (equipped with free-standing bath and separate power shower), downstairs toilet.
+There is an external utility room to the rear of the house which contains a washing machine, and separate sink for clothes washing.
 2 of the bedrooms are large doubles with king size beds.
 The third bedroom is smaller, with a single day bed which can be extended to become a king size double if required.
 To the front and rear of the house are two large gardens, the rear being fully enclosed and suitable for children.
 Additionally to the rear of the house is an enclosed, sheltered terrace area which is ideal for BBQ's weather permitting.
 Patio furniture and a charcoal BBQ are provided.
 The house has off-street parking for 4 cars.

 Free Wifi now available throughout the house.

 Located on the Strand Road, one of the most exclusive addresses in Portstewart, the property is a 1920's semi-detached house, within a few minutes walk of the beach, Portstewart Golf Course and the Promenade with its abundance of cafes, pubs, restaurants and shops.
 Close by are the many attractions of the North Antrim coast, including the Giants Causeway, Carrick-a-rede Rope Bridge, Dunluce Castle, Mussenden Temple and Bushmills Distillery to name but a few.
 This is also an ideal area for walking, cycling, surfing and many other activities.
 Locally there are many attractions for children too, from soft play areas to leisure centres and amusement facilities if the weather does not behave.

 |Rooms||3 bedrooms, 1 bathrooms of which 1 Family bathrooms|